natebarksdale/natebarksdale.github.io/src/content/blog/2005-06-01-mix-cd-genesis.md

 description: Inspired by the first book of the Bible, this collection of songs captures its wonder and strangeness with references to key figures and emotional moments throughout the narrative.
 emoji: 📖
 tags:
-  - 🎶 Songs
+  - 📖 Bible
-  - 📜 Bible
+  - 🎵 Music
-  - 🌌 Inspiration
+  - ✍️ Literature
-  - 🎤 Music
+  - ✨ Grace
 haiku: |
   Songs of ancient tale,
   Echoes of creation's song,